muhammedkayag/TryHackMe-MrRobot-WriteUp/mrrobot.md

-And then we see some directories when we go to the website a cool terminal welcomes us:
+And then we see some directories.
+When we go to the website a cool terminal welcomes us: